-In a warm, confidential setting in all three office locations, we offer individual CBT (Cognitive-Behavioral Therapy) sessions, anxiety support groups, and family therapy.
-Based on appropriateness and need, we also offer phone appointments to assist in facing real-life feared situations.
-Read more about our anxiety treatment services.
+In a warm, confidential setting in all office locations, we offer individual CBT (Cognitive-Behavioral Therapy) sessions, anxiety support groups, and family therapy.
+Based on appropriateness and need, we also offer phone and online appointments.
 Providing anxiety therapy in Los Angeles is our main focus, in addition to offering help to those outside of Los Angeles who can't locate a speciaized anxiety therapist in their area.

 3.)
 What is the focus of your anxiety treatment?

-Our anxiety treatment is focused on reducing your anxiety symptoms and developing your confidence in facing fears and anxious feelings without avoidance or having panic attacks.
+At our anxiety treatment center Los Angeles, we focus on reducing your anxiety symptoms and developing your confidence in facing fears and anxious feelings without avoidance or having panic attacks.
 We design treatment plans to specifically match your individual needs and symptoms with the goal of anxiety relief.

 Cognitive-behavioral treatment methods have been empirically shown to be the most effective in treating anxiety.
 Based on success at The April Center for Anxiety Attack Management - Los Angeles, this has been supported through experience.